RaphCodec/Brainiac5/README.md

+# THIS PROJECT HAS BEEN ARCHIVED AS OF NOVEMBER 11TH, 2024.
+THE PyPI PACKAGE ASSOCAITED WITH THIS PROJECT WILL BE REMOVED WITHIN THE FIRST QUARTER OF 2025.

 # Brainiac5

 Brainiac5 is a Python package designed to automate basic SQL tasks, allowing for streamlined data engineering development in python.
 This README provides an overview of the package's features, usage instructions, and planned enhancements.